 Bernadette Smyth LaFrance

 Bernadette was proud to be crowned Queen of the 1994 St. Patrick’s Day Parade and Grand Marshal of the 2008 Parade.
-In 2015, Bernadette became the 2nd woman to earn the Knight of the Year honor and 1st to be awarded the traditional Green Jacket by the Knights of St. Patrick.
+In 2015, Bernadette became the second woman to earn the Knight of the Year honor and first to be awarded the traditional Green Jacket by the Knights of St. Patrick.
 She is the first recipient of the Kevin J. Smith Award for Excellence in Executive Leadership presented in 2018 by the Parade Committee’s Executive Board of Directors.

 In June of 2019, Bernadette was immensely honored and proud to have been elected by the Executive Committee as the first-ever, female Executive Chairman in the history of the Greater New Haven St. Patrick’s Day Parade that dates back to 1842!
 Bernadette served as Executive Chairman from 2019-2023.